Pasek108/PMA-BetterDesigner/README.md

 - On the left boundary, keep dragging the table further left and then try dragging it back.

 ### Fix
-Adjust the conditions for setting the lower bound of the table position.
+Adjusted the conditions for setting the lower bound of the table position.

 ## scrolling_fix